-- academic and career counseling
+- Career exposure and counseling

-- tutorials, workshops, and activities prepare students for life and careers
+- Tutorials, workshops, and activities prepare students for life and careers

 Services are generally provided through targeted grant initiatives.
 In addition, MWCC hosts several annual events and activities designed for students and parents, which are open to the public.